 Want to give a presentation but not sure you can attend?
 Check out these options!

 Attend and give a talk in person -or- pre-record a video of your presentation through our virtual studio.
-The video of your talk will be played during the live session, and you will answer attendee questions by email.
+The video of your talk will be available for viewing on the virtual platform, and you will answer attendee questions by email.

 You may attend and present a poster in person -or- submit a PDF of your poster for viewing on the virtual platform for on-demand viewing.
 In person poster presentations will not be live streamed.

 All presenters (oral and poster & in person and remote) are required to register and pay the applicable fee by Friday, March 4, 2022 to confirm participation.
 If not registered by that date, the abstract will not be published, and the presentation will be removed from the program.

 Here are a few things you need to know about giving a talk or presenting a poster:

 - English is the official language of the conference and linguistic accuracy is the responsibility of the author.